dnsflnv/rune/README.md

 # Runestone Safari

-_Version 0.9_
+_Version 0.10_

 [https://runestonesafari.com/](https://runestonesafari.com/)

-Runestone Safari is an interactive map application that allows you to explore Swedish runestones and ancient heritage sites.
+Runestone Safari is an interactive map application that allows you to explore Swedish runestones.

 ## Features

 - Interactive clustering map with 6,815+ runestones
 - Offline caching of runestones
+- Search for runestones by name, location, or other attributes
 - Detailed information about each runestone
 - User authentication (not required)
 - User profile page